 Day 3: Explore the Russian River.

 - Spend the morning exploring the Russian River by Canoe or Kayak.
-Arrange a tour or shuttle service with one of the local outfitters.
+Arrange a shuttle service so you only have to paddle one way.

 - Enjoy a picnic with delicious goods from Big Bottom Market.

 - Stretch out and relax on one of the Russian River Beaches.
 Take in the summertime scene while floating in an inner tube at Johnson’s Beach or a quieter spot like Sunset Beach.

 - If it’s a Tuesday or Friday evening, consider heading out to get dinner at the Occidental or Forestville Farmers Markets for some great food and community entertainment before bedtime.